carlshi12r44/dsci510-lab1/README.md

 # dsci510-lab1
-## Hi All, this is lab1 submission from Yifeng Shi
+## Hi all, this is the lab1 submission from Yifeng Shi

 ## Prerequisites:
 * Python3